 Created by Dr Reetika Inderjeet Juneja Updated on Jan 18, 2018

-Tips To Maintain Hygiene While Breastfeeding
+Tips to Maintain Good Hygiene while Breastfeeding Your Newborn Baby

 While it is a known fact that your milk protects your baby from all the viruses and diseases that may try to harm him or her, breastfeeding also helps the mother.
 When your baby is ready for her feed, it is natural that your first thought is to just feed her, no matter what.
 But just take a moment to ensure that a hygiene routine is followed so that your baby and you are protected from all the possible diseases.